olegrobotnik/git_workshop/git_instructions.md

 > ## Create branches

-To create branches and switch to it:
+To create branch and switch to it:
 ```
 git chechout -b new_branch_name
 ```